Table of Contents

 How CEOs and quality directors get ahead of this before survey

-The fix is not complicated, but it does take discipline from the people running the quality department.
-Quality directors should run a measure-specific chart audit at least quarterly.
+- Quality directors should run a measure-specific chart audit at least quarterly.
 Pull a sample of admissions and discharges and abstract them the way Joint Commission would.
-If your EMR is pulling from a free-text field instead of a discrete data element, fix the form before survey, not after.

-If you want a second set of eyes on this, AHS does operational and documentation audits that map directly to Joint Commission core measure specifications, and we can tell you where the chart is failing the measure before a surveyor does.
+Operators running a psychiatric hospital or psychiatric unit in Florida, New Jersey, Arizona, or anywhere else should read the current Joint Commission specifications manual alongside the CMS IPFQR program page before each submission window.
+If you want a second set of eyes on this, AHS runs operational and documentation audits that map directly to Joint Commission core measure specifications, and our team will tell you where the chart is failing the measure before a surveyor does.

 Frequently asked questions